 The Internet is a pool of various graphics, and all these images have an attached license to them, which determines the correct way to give the photo credit.
 Not every image on the internet can be used without restriction.
 Different licenses accompany the images, and those licenses specify how the pictures can be used.

 - If an image has a Creative Commons license, you are free to use it.
-Certain YouTube videos that are accessible under the Creative Commons license may be used in any of your projects without restriction.
+Certain YouTube videos that are accessible under the Creative Commons license may be used in any of your projects with some restrictions.
 Whether or not you cite the image’s original creator is entirely up to you.

 - The Creative Commons license does not apply to all images, photos, or videos; in order to post a photo from a website, you must get the photographer’s permission.